top of page

 10. Rest, Sleep, and the Art of Slowing Down

 A tired mind can't be a healthy mind.
-Sleep is where emotional repair happens, wherein the brain processes memories, clears toxins, and resets mood-regulating chemicals.
+Sleep is where emotional repair happens, processing memories, clearing toxins, and resetting mood-regulating chemicals.

-Develop a bedtime routine that signals it is safe to sleep: dimming of the lights, gentle stretching, deep breathing, and no screens.
+Develop a bedtime routine that signals it is safe to sleep: dim the lights, do gentle stretching, practice deep breathing, and avoid screens.
 Aim for 7–9 hours of sleep, and value rest as an active behavior.

 Rest is not being lazy; it's how your body regains strength for the following day.